YehudaTaylor/YehudaTaylor/README.md

 ### Hi there 👋
 - 📚 BSc Computer Science at the University of London
-- 🌱 I’m currently learning Databases, Natural Language Processing (NLP), Arduino and IoT, General AI concepts
+- 🌱 I’m currently learning
+  - Databases and data techniques
+  - Natural Language Processing (NLP)
+  - Arduino and IoT
+  - General AI concepts
 - 🔭 I’m currently working on a Chrome Plugin
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yehuda-taylor/)